Lyon-NLP/KG_vs_Agent/README.md

 ![image](https://github.com/user-attachments/assets/afd52df9-bb61-4e27-9086-45a458764740)

 Talk Lyon Data Science on comparing a Knowledge Graph approach to a Web Agent one.
+Replay of the talk can be found on [YouTube](https://youtu.be/dnf0Ex-x6Ck), the talk is in French.

 ## KG-RAG